The Pros and Cons of Different Two-Factor Authentication Types and Methods

 • They do not need a cell network signal or roaming to work.

-Protectimus hardware tokens for two factor authentication
+Protectimus hardware tokens for two-factor authentication

 There are 2 types of contactless hardware tokens available on the market today: